viamrobotics/docs/docs/program/_index.md

 This connection must be established for your program to be executed properly on your robot.

 {{< readfile "/static/include/snippet/secret-share.md" >}}

-### Set up your virtual environment

-If you are using the Python SDK, [set up a virtual environment](/program/python-venv/) to package the SDK inside before running your code, avoiding conflicts with other projects or your system.

 ### Run the sample code